okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ### Platform Features

-These platform features are in preview orgs (as of Release 2017.28), and rolling out to production orgs during the week of August 7, 2017:
+These platform features are in preview orgs (as of Release 2017.28), and expected to roll out to production orgs during the week of August 7, 2017:

 * [OpenID Connect](#openid-connect---)